MASCOT-NTNU/OASIS/Reminders/Checklist.md

 # Checklist
 ## What to do before launching the mission
 - clean data folder in GMRF folder.
-- change SMS phone number to Choi's phone.
+- change SMS phone number to Choi's phone and update manta-destination.
 - remove data folders and contents from grf modules in long-horizon or gmrf.
 - check all parameters in config to make it compatible with mission operation condition "wind_dir, wind_level, clock_start, clock_end".
 - check set waypoint, depth needs to be positive in adaframe.